What time is the coronavirus briefing today? How to watch latest announcement

 A televised address has been scheduled for today.

-It has been reported that the government now hopes to run two weekly briefings – on Mondays and Thursdays – until the nationwide lockdown in England ends on 2nd December.
+The latest briefing comes amid reports that the Oxford University coronavirus vaccine they have been working on with partner AstraZeneca is highly effective, with data suggesting the vaccine gives upwards of 70 per cent protection, possibly rising to 90 per cent.

-The latest briefing comes amid reporters that a vaccine developed by the US firm Modena could prevent 94.5 per cent of people from getting COVID-19, the second extremely promising vaccine-related announcement in recent weeks.
+This is the third extremely promising vaccine-related announcement in recent weeks, following news that a vaccine developed by the US firm Moderna could prevent 94.5 per cent of people from getting COVID-19, and similar results from a vaccine produced by the pharmaceutical company Pfizer.

-News broke last week that pharmaceutical company Pfizer has seen positive results from its recent trials, with 90 per cent of its 43,538 participants protected from the illness within 28 days of their jabs.
+It was reported last week that the government now hopes to run two weekly briefings – on Mondays and Thursdays – until the nationwide lockdown in England ends on 2nd December.

 Read on for everything you need to know about today’s coronavirus briefing.